 This section will introduce you to the right questions to ask when deciding on climate or weather data to use in your research.
-It will cover how to deal with a commonly used weather and climate data format in multiple languages, understanding the differences between gridded weather data products, finding evaluations of weather data products, examples on how to do download several different weather data products, and a few warnings on common biases in weather data, especially precipitation.
+It will cover how to deal with a commonly used weather and climate data format in multiple languages.
+It will present the differences between gridded weather data products, evaluations of weather data products, and examples of downloading several different weather data products, and a few warnings on common biases in weather data, especially precipitation.

 When using weather data as independent variables in an economic model, or climate data to project your research results into the future, please keep in mind that:

 There is no universally right or correct weather or climate data product.

 Every weather or climate data product has its use cases, limitations, uncertainties, and quirks.

 The NetCDF Data Format¶